hssgg/znc-openshift-quickstart/README.md

 vnc-openshift-quickstart
 ========================

-This is a quickstart for the VNC IRC Bouncer on OpenShift
+This is a quickstart for the ZNC IRC Bouncer on OpenShift